Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-dreamscape.md

 of the samurai logo, we can draw some conclusions as to why Watson is on lockdown in the beginning and V cannot leave.

-Let's start with the Arasaka logo Johnny first sees in his *disconnected from V* state in "Love Like Fire" and see if you notice anything missing from it:
+Let's start with the Arasaka logo Johnny first sees in his _disconnected from V_ state in "Love Like Fire" and see if you notice anything missing from it:

 ![Arasaka Logo is missing branches](./assets/logo-arasaka-classic.jpg){loading=lazy}

 The branches are missing, indicating that V/Johnny/System have not yet merged.

-Why does this impact V?
-Well, remember V's colors - pink and green.
+This also symbolizes the prison Johnny starts in, unable to navigate pathways.

 Take a look at this logo:

 ![Night City Center For Behavioral Health](./assets/night-city-behavioral.png){loading=lazy}

 Green nature in the boxes, pink separated part of brain connected only by a single strand.
-That's V's colors.
-"Night City" *is in and of itself* the center for behavioral health, made apparent by being made in red/cyan.
+That's the player's colors.
+"Night City"
+_is in and of itself_ the center for behavioral health, made apparent by being made in red/cyan.
 That's the system/game/interface colors.
 The top left of the logo depicts a disconnected Watson - a bridge that V will eventually cross.

 Lets review:

-- Spider injects FF06B5 into Johnny's psyche by way of an AI-given data slug.
+- Spider injects FF06B5 into Johnny's psyche by way of an AI enhanced data slug.
-- The digital landscape (cyan/red) builds up around Johnny's backdrop of blue (world map).
+- The game/interface provides the red buildings and cyan roads by which to traverse the otherwise barren landscape (blue/Johnny) and accomplish the quests required (yellow/Johnny).
 - V is the outside agent then introduced to Johnny in the hopes of making him whole again.
 Watson is ground zero.
 - The game/interface compels V, much like an antibody, to merge with the host system